xiaolaba/AVR_mini-ohm-metre/LCD_glass_ver3/ATmega168p_lcd_test/README.md

-why purpoesly design char map with bit name but forgive segment name sequency ? this is trick
+why purpoesly design char map with bit name but forgotten of 7-segment name (A.B,C...) sequency ?
+this is trick,
 COM4, we need bit7 & bit3 (green cells) to form Sa:Sb
 COM3, we need bit6 & bit2 (green cells) to form Sa:Sb, and so on,
 it would be easy to code, for example,